stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Blessed Be Your Name
+1. It Is Well with My Soul
-2. Abide With Me
+2. Come, Thou Fount of Every Blessing
-3. Still
+3. So Will I (100 Billion X)
-4. What a Friend We Have in Jesus
+4. O Breath of Life

 **Scroll below for 9:30am song lyrics**